 ZTANKFS is the real array used to specify the free-surface elevations in internal tanks.
 The data in the array ZTANKFS must be input in the same order as the data in the array NPTANK.
 Multiple lines of this parameter may be used, with an arbitrary number of data on each line, but each line must begin with 'ZTANKFS='.
 If the array ZTANKFS is included, it must include one real number for each tank.
 If the array ZTANKFS is not included, the waterline of each tank is derived from the highest vertex of the GDF inputs.
-ZTANKFS is only used when the waterline trimming parameter ITRIMWL=1.
+ZTANKFS is only used when the waterline trimming parameter ITRIMWL≥1.
 Further information is given in Section 12.1.

 The syntax of the configuration file is illustrated in the following example.
 To specify each of the desired inputs, the corresponding parameter is displayed, followed by an '=' sign, followed by the value of the parameter.
 These lines may be in any order.
 Lines which do not contain an '=' sign are ignored.
 Comments may be inserted following the value of a parameter on the same line, separated by at least one blank space.
-(Since a blank space is used to designate a comment, the names of directories or folders in SCRATCH\PATH and USER\PATH cannot include blank spaces.)
+(Since a blank space is used to designate a comment, the names of directories or folders in SCRATCH_PATH and USER_PATH cannot include blank spaces.)
 All elements of the arrays NOOUT(9) and XBODY(4) should be displayed in order on one line, for the sake of readability.
 Lines which start with any characters other than the explicit parameters shown below are ignored.
 A convenient way to remove parameters temporarily is to add a 'comment' character such as '!' before the name of the parameter.
+This is done in the example below, since NPFORCE and NPNOFORCE cannot be used together for the same body.
 (In the .cfg files shown in Appendix A this is done to emphasize that the header on line one is a comment.)